TarnavskyAndrew/my_python_projects/home_work_2/bot_assistant/readme.md

 1. Loads contacts from `contacts.txt` at startup.

-2. After using exit or close, the bot automatically saves all changes to contacts.txt.
+2. After using exit or close, the bot automatically saves all changes to `contacts.txt`.

 3. All contacts are stored as a Python dictionary: